aradhana14nov/Prometheus-Operator-Playground/tutorials/prometheus-instance-creation-tutorial.md

 ---
 title: Prometheus Instance Creation tutorial
-description: This tutorial explains how create Instances for your Prometheus Operator.
+description: This tutorial explains how create Instances for Prometheus
 ---
 ### Create this CR which will create a Prometheus Instance

 ```execute
 cat <<'EOF' > prometheusInstance.yaml